 Brands are always working hard to come up with strategies to keep their products relevant, trending, and talked about.
 Some of these strategies are wins — like Coca-Cola’s “share a coke” campaign… and some are major fails — like PepsiCo’s “Live for Now” campaign (the disastrous Kendall Jenner commercial).
 Brand taglines are the catchy slogans that become synonymous with the company.
 When you hear “Just Do it;” “I’m Lovin’ It;” “What’s in your wallet?” and your brain will automatically think: Nike; McDonald’s; Capital One.
-While the most iconic brand taglines ever are so great they’ve won awards…there are just as many terrible counterparts.
+While the most iconic advertising slogans are so great they’ve won awards, there are just as many terrible counterparts.
 Here are the worst brand taglines — ranked for your entertainment.

 1. “Cheat On Your Girlfriend, Not On Your Workout”

 Reebok’s ill-fated 2012 campaign was eventually pulled.
 While this tagline is obviously offensive and misogynistic — Reebok gets some points for attempting to be funny but loses more for their terrible messaging.

 2. “If it doesn’t get all over the place, it doesn’t belong in your face.”

 Carl’s Jr. was an early pioneer of the questionable practice of combining sexy imagery with fast food advertising.
 This suggestive and slightly off advertising slogan from 1996 is no exception.

 3. “It’s not for Women”